Get

 Pulling on the leash during walks is probably the most common issue that dog owners face.
 Pulling can be frustrating for you, but it can also cause you to fall or have your arms or shoulders jerked in a way that can be painful and cause injuries.

 Depending on the collar or harness you use with your dog, pulling can also cause injuries to your dog.
-Pulling allows your dog to have all the control during your walk, which means that you aren’t able to be effective at keeping things safe and calm for your dog.
+It enables them to have all the control during the walk, which means you aren’t able to be effective at keeping things safe and calm.

 The Solution: